-The success of the AAAS S&T Policy Fellowships are due in large part to the dedication and support of the supervisors and mentors in the congressional and executive branch host offices.
+The success of the Congressional Science & Engineering Fellowships are due in large part to the dedication and support of the supervisors and mentors in the congressional host offices.
 By facilitating valuable professional development experiences host offices gain the scientific and analytical skills, fresh perspectives, networks, energy, and initiative that fellows’ contribute in public service to the U.S. government.

 These guidelines and expectations outline steps and responsibilities that congressional fellowship host office supervisors and mentors undertake to ensure a successful placement both for fellows and for the host offices.
-Depending upon the arrangement with AAAS and staffing of the office, the fellow may have one person serving as both supervisor and mentor, or these responsibilities may be divided between different individuals.
+Depending upon office staffing, the fellow may have one person serving as both supervisor and mentor, or these responsibilities may be divided between different individuals.
 It is important to clarify these roles so that that the fellow receives the direction, feedback, and support that he/she needs to be efficient and effective both in learning from the fellowship experience and contributing to the mission of the host office.